NGO Website Development: How to Make Your Site a Success

 These days, most users browse the web on their mobile devices.
 In fact, 1 in 4 supporters use a mobile device to discover nonprofits that they were previously unaware of, according to Nonprofits Source.
 In other words, if you’re not using a mobile responsive design, you’re likely missing out on a considerable amount of supporters.

-In short, mobile responsiveness means the content on your website will adjust to fit any screen size.
+Mobile responsiveness means that the content on your website will adjust to fit any screen size.
 Whether users are visiting your site on a desktop, tablet, or smartphone, they should be able to view your pages without zooming in and out.
 Otherwise, navigating your NGO website will be difficult for mobile users, ultimately leading to frustration and causing them to leave your site altogether.

 To easily optimize content for all devices, make sure your CMS features automatic mobile responsiveness so your team doesn’t have to adjust each element manually.

-Overloading your pages with text and images can distract users’ attention away from your core messaging.
+Overloading your pages with text and images can distract users from your core messaging.
 To help make your content easy to digest, incorporate white space.

-White space is a useful tool that’ breaks up text and makes your web pages more visually appealing.
-It enables you to limit distractions and emphasize important information.
+White space is a useful tool that breaks up text and makes web pages more visually appealing and less distracting, allowing users to focus on your important content.
 For the most effective design, you’ll need to strike the perfect balance between content and the space between it.

 To help you navigate this process, Morweb offers customizable templates that feature an effective balance of content and space.
 Not only will these speed up the design process, but they’ll ensure you’re using white space effectively.